Wet Scrubber

-Acid gas scrubbing is one of the most common applications for a wet, packed tower scrubber.
-An Acid Gas Scrubber controls emissions which are the result of oxidizing halogenated compounds such as HCl, H2S, and SO2, which may may form acid gases during the oxidization process in a thermal oxidizer.
+Acid gas scrubbing is one of the most common industrial applications for a wet, packed tower scrubber.
+An Acid Gas Scrubber controls industrial exhaust gas emissions which are the result of oxidizing halogenated compounds such as HCl, H2S, and SO2, which may may form acid gases during the oxidization process in a thermal oxidizer.

 cpi - wet scrubber image